The best independent guide to Lisbon

-Sete Rios is a major bus station in Lisbon, and is the main hub for Rede Expressos intercity coaches.
-Departing from Sete Rios are express bus services that cover the whole of Portugal, and if you are planning to explore the country via public transport, then you will be passing through Sete Rios.
+Sete Rios is a major bus station in Lisbon, serving as the primary hub for Rede Expressos, Portugal's main intercity coach company.
+Departing from Sete Rios are express bus services that cover the whole of Portugal, and if you are planning to explore the country via public transport, then you will probably pass through Sete Rios.

-Luckily the bus station is not that bad (when compared to other European city bus stations); it is easy to navigate, it has good connections to Lisbon’s public transport and the ticket office staff are pleasant and helpful.
-This article will provide a tourist guide Sete Rios bus station along with other useful coach and travel advice.
+Fortunately, the bus station is not that bad (when compared to other European city bus stations).
+It is easy to navigate and has good connections to Lisbon’s public transport.

 Sete Rios is located to the north of Lisbon (GPS: 38.74136, -9.16567) and is 3.8km from the Baixa district (central historic Lisbon) and 4.2km from the airport.
 The bus station is connected to the Jardim Zoológico metro station, which is on the blue metro line.
 Above the metro station is the Sete Rios train station, which has useful departures to Sintra and Setubal.

-Note: Sete Rios is for exclusively for Rede Expressos (and it’s subsidiary companies), all other inter-city and international bus services depart from the Estação do Oriente.
-For a guide to Oriente station, please click here.
+Note: Sete Rios is for exclusively for Rede Expressos (and its subsidiary companies), all other inter-city and international bus services depart from the Estação do Oriente.

 Sete Rios has the expected facilities of a major bus station; there are rows of ticket offices, a busy café, a shop and clean toilets (€0.50).
 Between the metro/train station and the bus station is a second café which serves a selection of sandwiches and sweet pastries.

 Within the ticket area, there are hundreds of timetables boards, but it is often easier just to go the ticket office and ask for a printout of the relevant timetable.
 The ticket offices are open from 7:30am-10:00pm.
 All bus times are available on the Rede Expressos website, which is listed in the next section.